tarunprof4/NLayerArchitecture/README.md

-# NLayerArchitecture With Tightly Coupled Inversion of Control
+# NLayerArchitecture With Tightly Coupled Inversion of Control in .Net C#
-NLayerArchitecture With Tightly Coupled Inversion of Control
+NLayerArchitecture With Tightly Coupled Inversion of Control in .Net C#

 Endpoint Url-
 http://localhost:35938/api/Customer